 It's not enough to talk about love, we must become love.

-The Love Manifesto below is by Dave Yaden, four time Grammy winner and cultural advisor for Lost Poets.
-Tune in for 3 minutes and let him school you on how to find your beat . . .
+The video below is the Love Manifesto by Dave Yaden, four time Grammy winner and cultural advisor for Lost Poets, tune in and let him school you on how to find your beat . . .